List of provosts of Glasgow

 The Right Honourable Lord Provost of Glasgow is the convener of the Glasgow City Council.
-Elected by the city councillors, the Lord Provost serves not only as the chair of that body, but as a figurehead for the entire city.
+The Lord Provost serves both as the chair of the city council and as a figurehead for the entire city, and is elected by the city councillors from among its members at the council's first meeting.
 The office is equivalent in many ways to the institution of mayor that exists in the cities of many other countries.

 The Lord Provost of the City of Glasgow, by virtue of office, is also: